-Brittany Cesarini, Advocacy and Communications Coordinator
+Brittany Cesarini, Advocacy and Communications Manager

 Tackling systemic injustices requires empathy, resilience, innovation, and collaboration.
 The dynamic GHC community centers on these values, and I am grateful for the opportunity to be part of it.

-Brittany Cesarini is the Advocacy and Communications Coordinator at Global Health Corps.
+Brittany Cesarini is the Advocacy and Communications Manager at Global Health Corps.
 Before joining the GHC team, Brittany worked on communications and legislation for a New York City Council Member in the Bronx, and as a Princeton Project 55 fellow in the foster care/adoption department at New Alternatives for Children.
 Brittany holds a B.A. in Public Policy, Gender & Sexuality Studies, and African Studies from Princeton University (and a semester at the University of Cape Town).
 She spent her summers during undergrad learning Swahili, interning in the field of HIV/AIDS, and researching gender-based violence in Tanzania.
 Following graduation, Brittany was selected to receive the Henry Richardson Labouisse ’26 Prize, which she used to fund the launch of the Shikamana initiative in Dar es Salaam.
 Through the project, she had the opportunity to train Tanzanian activists to educate youth on public health topics including conflict resolution, family planning, and disease prevention.